Plugins-PocketMineMP/AmongUs/README.md

 ### Dependencies

 - Plugins

 [DEVirion](https://github.com/poggit/devirion)
-Plugin that will allow virions to work on your server. (this is %not a virion, put it in ``/plugins`` folder)
+Plugin that will allow virions to work on your server. (this is not a virion, put it in ``/plugins`` folder)

 [SimpleMapRenderer](https://github.com/alvin0319/SimpleMapRenderer)